 A brief overview of Efficient Frontier | The middle Road

-Refer to the Investment Analysis and Portfolio Management series on The middle Road– Refer to the Online Courses.
+Refer to the Essentials of Investment Management Online Course on The middle Road– Refer to the Online Courses.

 The concept of efficient frontier is worth understanding to generate a superior risk-adjusted return for multi-assets.
 The efficient frontier is a set of optimal portfolios that would give the highest return for the lowest risk offered, combining all asset classes.
 In the graph above, the curved line would include the best combination of portfolios in terms of superior risk-adjusted return of all the combination of portfolios below the curve.
 This means that all portfolios on the line would generate higher returns compared to portfolios below the curve line for the same unit of risk.
 The breakout strategy of using higher allocation to alternatives by super endowment funds like Harvard and Yale has helped both endowments deliver higher returns than other endowment funds.
 Allocating investments across multi-assets also helps diversify risk to generate superior return per unit of risk.
 Diversification across various assets is based on the fact that different asset classes have a low correlation.
 For example, equities and bonds usually have a low correlation.
 During the credit crisis when equities fell in the US, prices of US sovereign bonds increased due to risk aversion.
 In times of crisis, investors would always prefer to invest in safe-haven investments like bonds and gold.
 However, presently both equity and bonds are doing good.
 At the same time, alternatives depending on the type of strategy employed by hedge funds or the time frame of investment in private equity or venture capital show divergent returns.
 In times of risk aversion, exit strategy by private equity funds in IPOs would not be wise and usually is postponed until equity markets stabilize or are in the bullish phase.
 Venture capital is always riskier than private equity since VCs invest in companies in an earlier stage of the business phase than PE.
 David Swensen, CIO of Yale endowment fund, is world-renowned for his investment philosophy of investing in alternatives.
 Here, caveat emptor is that within the alternative investment strategies, investment horizons are longer than traditional asset classes.
 The portfolio churn is much less since the portfolio’s return is not dependent on momentum or tactical allocation of assets.
 Both the endowment funds fared poorly with huge losses during the credit crisis.
 It’s not easy to predict black swan events, but both funds outperformed their peers over the long term despite a bad year.
 At the same time, it makes sense for endowment funds to prepare for extreme events, and it’s worth reading this article.